ietf-ivy-wg/network-inventory-yang/draft-ietf-ivy-network-inventory-yang.md

 {:#fig-ni-yang title="Network inventory YANG module" sourcecode-markers="true" sourcecode-name="ietf-network-inventory@2025-10-07.yang"}

-# Manageability Considerations
+# Operational Considerations

 The network inventory YANG data model defined in the document is intended to report the actual inventory data that a network controller knows of the network elements and components actually installed within the network.
-Therefore this model provides a read-only perspective of the network inventory information.
+Therefore, this data model provides a read-only perspective of the network inventory information.

 As outlined in {{intro}}, per the definition of {{?RFC8969}}, the network inventory model is a network model.